Bilinear maps having Jordan product property: Introduction

 In \cref{sec-sq-zero}, we study symmetric bilinear maps that have the square-zero property on infinite simple von Neumann algebras.
 We show in \cref{thm BH square-zero determined} that such maps preserve zero products of symmetric elements.
 As a consequence, infinite simple von Neumann algebras, as well as their finite direct sums and $c_0$-sums, are symmetrically square-zero determined Banach algebras.

 \cref{sec-Jordan-property} is devoted to symmetric bilinear maps having the Jordan product property at a fixed element.
 It turns out by \cref{lem transfer pp normal to sq-zero} that such maps on Rickart C$^*$-algebras have the square-zero property.
 So, using the results of \cref{sec-sq-zero}, we deduce in \cref{cor sums A simple determined any} that finite direct sums of simple infinite von Neumann algebras are symmetrically determined by Jordan products at any fixed element.
-This also holds for $c_0$-sums of simple infinite von Neumann algebras, as shown, employing a slightly different argument, in \cref{cor c0-sums jordan determined}.

-In \cref{sec-appl} we apply the results of \cref{sec-sq-zero,sec-Jordan-property} to suitable symmetric bilinear maps in order to get descriptions of square-zero preservers and Jordan homomorphisms at a fixed point on a finite direct sum (\cref{thrm vf pp at square zero}) or a $c_0$-sum (\cref{Jordan-homo-at-point-c_0-sum}) of infinite simple von Neumann algebras.
-Square-zero derivations and Jordan derivable maps at a fixed point on the above mentioned algebras are also treated in \cref{thrm derivable maps,Jordan-derivable-on-c_0-sum}.
+In \cref{sec-appl} we apply the results of \cref{sec-sq-zero,sec-Jordan-property} to suitable symmetric bilinear maps in order to get descriptions of square-zero preservers and Jordan homomorphisms at a fixed point on a finite direct sum of infinite von Neumann algebras (\cref{thrm vf pp at square zero}).
+It turns out that the results on square-zero preservers can be extended to $c_0$-sums of infinite simple von Neumann algebras (\cref{Jordan-homo-at-point-c_0-sum}).
+Square-zero derivations and Jordan derivable maps at a fixed point are also treated in the case of finite sums of infinite simple von Neumann algebras in \cref{thrm derivable maps,cor derivable maps X=A}.